Our free membership, business.com+, takes the pain out of choosing new business services.

 • Financial stability: If your financial statements show up-and-down revenue in recent times, lenders will not know whether you’ll earn enough to repay your loans, so approval is less likely.

 • Business income: For obvious reasons, high business income is a much more straightforward route to loan approval than low income.
-Before consolidating your loans, you might want to work on boosting your revenue.
+Before consolidating your loans, consider boosting your revenue.

 What are some business debt consolidation options?

-This table offers a summary of leading debt consolidation options:
+Here’s a quick summary of typical debt consolidation options:

 Loan type